griffinbran/Chemical-Physics-Data-Visualization/README.md

 [Back to Top](#back_to_top)

 The raw data are voltage signals representing variations to well characterized laser light after it interacts with a carefully prepared molecular target.
 The technique requires three laser pulses to arrive on target in a precisely timed sequence.
 To control the timing, two remotely operated motors (A.K.A. "delay-axes") vary the path length of each pulse by directing them through a labrynth of optics.<br><br>
-The response of a molecule to light occurs very, very rapidly so timing is everything.
-The researchers overcome this challenge by conducting a methodical scan of motor positions (which directly convert to time delays) through a series of evenly spaced steps.
-This scanning process is repeated several times, over the course of several hours, providing opportunity for equipment malfunction, changes to the laboratory environment, etc. This dashboard is used to aid in identification of the optimally timed sequence of interaction-events and to understand fluctuations in the data, as well as to make new discoveries supported by the U.S. Department of Energy's Basic Energy Sciences Program.
+The response of a molecule to light occurs very, very rapidly so timing is an important challenge faced by the reasearchers.
+To overcome this hurdle the team conducts a methodical scan over a calculated range of motor positions (which directly convert to time delays) through a series of evenly spaced steps.
+This scanning process is repeated several times, over the course of several hours, providing a fair amount of opportunity for equipment to malfunction, changes in the laboratory environment to occur, etc. This dashboard is used to aid in identification of the optimally timed sequence of interaction-events and to understand fluctuations in the data, as well as to make new discoveries supported by the U.S. Department of Energy's Basic Energy Sciences Program.

-### Experiment goal: Measure 3rd order nonlinear optical response
+### Bottom Line: Measure the 3rd order nonlinear optical response from a molecule.

 * *Configuration #1 :* "3-Pulse Experiment"
     >1.
 Excitation (pump) Pulse